windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/LayerZeroV2.md

 }
 ```

 > Make sure to check the `targetEid` for the `lzRead` request and assess if you need to read data from the same chain, or any other for that matter.
-As highlited in the [Reverts while reading data blocks subsequent messages](#reverts-while-reading-data-blocks-subsequent-messages) section, it's paramaount that the `lzRead` request doesn't revert.
+As highlited in the [Reverts while reading data blocks subsequent messages](#reverts-while-reading-data-blocks-subsequent-messages) section, it's paramount that the `lzRead` request doesn't revert.

 ## LayerZero immutability